skijit/notes/programming/git.md

 	- **.gitignore**: what files to ignore in your repo
 	- **.gitattributes**: tells git things like which files should be treated as binary and how line endings should be handled.
 	- **Heads directory**: tells you the different branches in the repo
-	- TODO
+	- TODO: Add more details about the different parts of the filesystem git db (ie what's in .git)
 - Git tracks 2 different kinds of things:
 	- **trees**: directories (basically containers)
 	- **blobs**: files
 - Branches live in the global namespace, hence the typical convention of using a hierarchy: type/name (e.g. feature/myNewFeature).

-#Git Commands for .NET Developers
+# Git Commands for .NET Developers
 - There is no Source Control Explorer for TFS Team Projects using Git.
 	- There are probably other 3rd party explorers, but [SourceTree](https://www.sourcetreeapp.com/) from Atlassian is one.
 - One way to get to the Command line from Team Explorer: